iPhones and iPads have come a long way over the years, but one area they haven't improved as much as we might hope is in battery life.

 The Charge 3 is a small cylindrical speaker that's so it’s easy to slip into a backpack when you’re on the move.
 It works well as a portable speaker, with Bluetooth connectivity, and a bass radiator that gives it a nice, strong sound.
 There’s also a noise-cancelling microphone for taking phone calls too.

 The rubber casing of the Charge 3 provides good protection for bumps and drops when you’re in the great outdoors.
 It’s even rated IPX7 for water-resistance, which means that it can cope with being submerged in up to 1m of water, so it’s a good choice if you’re out in bad weather or splashing around on a beach.

-You can link multiple Charge speakers together to really pump up the volume, and there’s a Social mode that lets you pair it with three Bluetooth phones or tablets all at once so that your friends can join in and play their own music too.
+You can link multiple Charge speakers together to really pump up the volume, and there’s a Social mode that lets you pair it with up to three Bluetooth phones or tablets all at once so that your friends can join in and play their own music too.

 Despite its compact size, the Charge 3 manages to squeeze in a powerful 6,000mAh rechargeable battery.
 That should last for up to 20 hours when just playing music, but it can also fully recharge most iPhones and still have enough juice left to keep playing music for a few hours too.

 This neat little wallet from Nomad looks like a classic leather card holder, but there's a 2,400mAh battery in there with a small Lightning connector.